-Under this project, 4 capacity building programmes were carried out for existing and recently recruited staff.
-The main objective of these programmes is to further develop their knowledge, skills, attitude, and practices to ensure that they are able to provide quality services to the beneficiaries.
+Under this project, 4 capacity building programmes were carried out for existing and newly recruited staff.
+Main objective of these programmes were to further develop their knowledge, skills, attitude, and practices to ensure that they are able to provide quality services to the beneficiaries.